-Gilsizer Slough (Event 143)
+Gilsizer Slough at George Washington Road (Event 167)

-There were 15 reported applications of diazinon in the month prior to the January 23, 2018, exceedance.
-Diazinon was applied to approximately 357 acres of peaches in the Gilsizer Slough drainage during that time.
+Diazinon was detected in one environmental sample collected at the Gilsizer Slough site on January 17, 2020.
+The concentration of 1.7 μ g/L measured in the sample exceeded the Basin Plan's 1-hour acute water quality objective of 0.16 μ g/L and hence, also exceeded the 4-day chronic objective of 0.1 μ g/L. There were 11 reported applications of diazinon in the month prior to the observed exceedance, with one application occurring within a week of the monitoring event.
+Diazinon was applied to approximately 427 acres of peaches in the Gilsizer Slough drainage during that time.
 All of the applications were made on the ground.
-During the event, the field crews noted that water was present, but there was no measurable flow.
-There had been about 0.41 inches of precipitation in the week preceding the event, with about 0.25 inches of that total coming in the 48 hours before the sample was collected.
+During the event, the field crews noted that water was present in the slough, but there was no measurable flow.
+There had been about 0.43 inches of precipitation during the week preceding the event, with about 0.34 inches of rain falling in the 48 hours before the sample was collected.
 Toxicity tests were not performed during this event.